 The vacuum line connects the vacuum pump to the vacuum vessel.
 For ngVLA the cryostats A and B are the two vacuum vessels.
 The vacuum line needs to be flexible because it has to go through the cable carrier between the auxiliary enclosure and the Front End enclosure.
 The line shall not collapse under vacuum (14 psi pressure outside pressure applied on the tube wall) to keep the gas flowing during the pump down.
-The commercial vacuum hose come in two flavors, metal and PVC.
+The length of the vacuum line should be kept as short as possible to minimize the pressure drop from the pump to the valve on cryostat A and B, and the diameter has to be as large as practically possible to increase the conductance.
+A maximum length of 8 meters has been set for both antennas the 6 meters and the 12 meters while a hose diameter of 40mm has been selected to provide good conductance while maintaining a reasonably tight dynamic bending radius.
+The commercial vacuum hoses come in two flavors, metal and PVC.